maneatsbible/maneatsbible.github.io/_memoirs/bobby-and-the-witches.md

 Bobby makes the most delicious chorizo breakfast burritos, and he cooks up a whole mess of them for friends on Sundays.

-When I mentioned that this was a kind thing for him to do, he was in a season of hating on preacher at the time.
+When I mentioned that this was a kind thing for him to do, he was in a season of hating on preacher.
 He got serious and said, "Who told you?"

 One Sunday night, I'm falling asleep at the shelter when a man comes in late.
 It's Bobby, and he's moaning like someone just stabbed him through the heart.